orochi-network/orochi-network.github.io/src/threshold-ecdsa/intended-implementation/our-intended-implementation.md

 ##  Implementation Guideline
 In this section, we are going to briefly our implementation.
-First, we will specify the supported curves of our implementation as well as their supporting libraries.
-Then we will discuss some security concerns when implementing the protocol.
+More specifically, we will specify the our implementation supporting **secp256k1**, **ed25519** and **sr25519** as well as their supporting libraries.